 The lump and any discomfort from it should settle.
 Surgery gives the best chance of preventing the ganglion from coming back.

 Are there any alternatives to surgery?

-A ganglion will often settle after a year or two.
+A ganglion will often disappear or become less painful after a year or two.
 If your ganglion is not causing much trouble it is best to leave it alone.